Junior Science, Engineering and Humanities Symposium

 “During JSEHS I learned about very interesting research topics and projects that never would have been brought up at school and that inspired questions I may not have ever thought without this experience.” – 2012 JSEHS Student Participant

-Join motivated and talented students and teachers at the 54th Florida Regional Junior Science, Engineering, and Humanities Symposium at the University of Florida on January 29 – 31, 2017.
+Join motivated and talented students and teachers at the 55th Florida Regional Junior Science, Engineering, and Humanities Symposium at the University of Florida on January 28 – 30, 2018.
+Dates and details will be updated in Fall 2017 for the 2018 symposium.